Table of Contents

 Rethinking Mitigation for the Real World

-Effective mitigation in developing countries must move beyond imported technical solutions and embrace locally appropriate, socially embedded strategies.
-It requires a shift from top-down mandates to bottom-up engagement.
+Effective earthquake mitigation in developing countries requires locally appropriate, socially embedded strategies that go beyond imported technical solutions.
+It necessitates a shift from top-down mandates to bottom-up community engagement.

 Safe Housing Through Incremental Retrofitting